Written And Compiled By Waukesha Lowe Sammons

 Burial: Temporary Cemetery 3555.
 Permanent Cemetery 3504.

 Cemetery: Brittany American Cemetery and Memorial, St. James, Department de la Manche, France.
+Memorial Plaque: WWII Memorial Plaque, first displayed at the Bobby Davis Living Memorial; currently displayed at Memorial Gym in Hazard, Perry County, Kentucky.

 Monument: LESTER C. McINTYRE carved within the WWII military section on PLACE OF THE PATRIOTS, a memorial located in Hazard, Perry County, Kentucky.